0xd49daa/ipfs-storage/README.md

 - Files ≥ 10MB are split into dedicated 10MB chunks
 - PADME padding applied to final chunk
 - Manifest encrypted with symmetric key, wrapped for each recipient
-- CAR segments uploaded sequentially for resumability
+- Chunks uploaded as single-block CARs for immediate upload

 ## License